Lawton Tubes

 • They should not be cut closer to the support than 0.07 times the span, nor further away than 1/4 of the span.

 Drilled holes should be no greater in diameter than 1/4 of the depth of the joist.
-They should be drilled on the neutral axis and should be not less than 3 diameters apart, measured from center to center.
+They should be drilled on the neutral axis and should be not less than 3 diameters apart, measured from centre to centre.
 Holes should be located in the area between 0.25 and 0.4 times the span of the joist from the support.

 Note: Notches or holes for pipes must NOT be cut in roof rafters.
 Figure 4 shows the permitted limits of notches and holes in floor and roof joists.